FeTS-AI/Challenge/Task_2/mlcubes/model/README.md

 The `my_logic.py` file contains the main logic of the project; hence most of the custom implementations by challenge participants are required here.
 This logic file is called from the `mlcube.py` file.

-*Please make sure* that your MLCube obeyes the [conventions for input/output folders](#description-of-io-interface) after modification!
+*Please make sure* that your MLCube obeys the [conventions for input/output folders](#description-of-io-interface) after modification!

 </p>
 </details>